a.k.a. Old Ironsides

 Most of Lagoon’s Pioneer Village originated as an attraction in Salt Lake City.
 When the collection was brought to Lagoon, new features were added including a Crown Metal Products train which circled the entire village.
 This train first operated at Pixieland near the Oregon Coast beginning in 1969.
 When Pixieland went out of business in 1974, Lagoon acquired the park’s train and log flume.
 In 1975, the train became the Wild Kingdom Train and the Log Flume opened in its present-day location before the old pioneer homes and buildings arrived.
 When the new Pioneer Village opened in 1976, the train was put into operation on the new Pioneer Village Railroad and another train was purchased for Wild Kingdom.

 The Pioneer Village Railroad had another name, at least in later years.
 The ride is listed as Old Ironsides in the 1988 park guide and even after the ride closed the name showed up on the 1989 map and in the 1990 edition of the AAA Guide to North America’s Theme Parks.
 The nickname “Old Ironsides” has had a few different applications throughout history, but the name in this case would have been in reference to an early steam locomotive designed by Matthias W. Baldwin.
 It’s uncertain when the name Old Ironsides was first used for the ride.
 The locomotive acquired a name of its own.
-The name Meriwether is mainly used among employees and was apparently inspired by Meriwether Lewis of Lewis & Clark, who also had a significant connection to the Oregon Coast.
+The name Meriwether is mainly used among employees and was apparently inspired by Meriwether Lewis of the Lewis & Clark Expedition, who also had a significant connection to the Oregon Coast.

 While Wild Kingdom Train has had three different trains at different times, only Meriwether has traveled the Pioneer Village Railroad.
 Meriwether is a miniature American 4-4-0 locomotive built in 1968.
 Powered by live steam and originally fueled by coal, it was converted to burn propane after Lagoon bought the train in 1974.
 The tender received a larger water tank at that time and again in 1980 and 2004.
 At Pixieland, the the train included three coaches.
 Lagoon added a fourth coach, though it’s uncertain when.
 Meriwether, along with her tender and coaches, have been repainted three times.
 The original red, green and yellow scheme is shown in the photo to the left.
 At some point, it was repainted dark red and white.
 The second repainting was in 1987 with a light blue, pink and white color scheme.
 It’s currently painted red, blue and gold.